Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 If you're on an iPhone and see the red (1) on your settings app, it probably means you have an update ready.
 </p>
 <p>
-Equifax's 80 million+ user compromise of SSNs & personal information occurred because they didn't update their systems after a known vulnerability was exposed.
-2 months after it was fixed, Equifax still hadn't updated, and then the data breach occurred.
+Equifax's 80 million+ user compromise of social security numbers & personal information occurred because they didn't update their systems after a known vulnerability was exposed.
+The exploit was found and fixed, then 2 months after it was fixed Equifax still hadn't updated and then the data breach occurred.
 </p>
 </div>
 </details>